 If people want to follow you on Twitter they'll seek you out, but I wouldn't waste any time trying to use this as a marketing channel, you don't have the budget for that.
 It may be free to use but your time is not.

-Budget for Social Media £200
+The budget for Social Media £200

 Building a website in Wordpress and then leaving it to wither on the vine is old school.
-Building your site with a modern online website builder will save you a small fortune in development costs.
+Making your site with a modern online website builder will save you a small fortune in development costs.

-Use that money to proactively manage your site.
+Use that money to manage your site.
 Continually refining the shopping experience and reducing your abandoned cart rate is a never-ending cycle of improving, assessing and making changes.

 Add more content to your site consistently.
 It will make it more attractive both to your visitors and search engines alike.

-Start looking at ways you can integrate with other cloud based software like AgileCRM to improve your customer service.
+Start looking at ways you can integrate with other cloud-based software like AgileCRM to improve your customer service.